 The California Healthy Kids Survey (CHKS) is an anonymous, confidential survey of youth resiliency, protective factors and risk behaviors.
 It is administered to students at grades five, seven, nine and eleven.
 It enables schools and communities to collect and analyze data regarding local youth health risks and behaviors, school connectedness, protective factors, and school violence.
 The CHKS is part of a comprehensive data-driven decision-making process on improving school climate and student learning environment for overall school improvements.

-The CHKS is a companion tool to the California School Climate Survey (CSCS) for staff, and the California School Parent Survey (CSPS) for parents.
+The CHKS is a companion tool to the California School Climate Survey (CSCS) for staff and the California School Parent Survey (CSPS) for parents.
 Together, they form the California School Climate, Health, and Learning Survey (Cal-SCHLS) System .

+At the heart of the CHKS is a research-based core module that provides valid indicators to promote student engagement and achievement, safety, positive development, health, and overall well being.
 In addition, there are supplementary modules to choose from at the secondary school level that ask detailed questions on specific topics.
-These include more in-depth questions on resiliency and protective factors; tobacco use; drug use and violence; physical health and nutrition; sexual behavior; after school activities; gang awareness; service learning; closing the achievement gap, and military connected school.
+These include more in-depth questions on resiliency and protective factors; school climate; resiliency and youth development; social emotional health and learning; tobacco use; alcohol and other drug use; safety/violence; physical health; sexual behavior; after school activities; gang awareness; lesbian, gay, bisexual, and transgender school experiences; and military connected school.
 Districts can also customize their questions in a custom module targeting topics of local interest.